VarLog/genetic_diophant/README.md

 # Genetic Diophant
-Simple implementation of the genetic algorithm for solvind linear diophantine equations on C++11.
+Simple implementation of the genetic algorithm for solving linear diophantine equations on C++11.